 They may also be able to assist you with filling out the forms and ensuring that any claims are not held up by incomplete paperwork.

 What can happen if you don't pay your rent

 Landlords usually have the right to seek a court order to evict you for rent arrears.

 The rules about when and how a landlord may evict you for rent arrears differ according to the type of tenancy agreement you have.
 The type of tenancy agreement you have will depend partly on who your landlord is.

 To find out more about how different types of tenancy agreement affect what happens if you don't pay your rent visit the links below, or seek free, independent advice.

 You can get free, independent advice about rent problems from several organisations.

 Housing advice centres offer help with all housing matters.
 They're run by local authorities or voluntary organisations.

-Citizens Advice offers free, confidential advice face-to-face or by phone.
-Most also offer home visits, and some give email advice.
+Advice NI offers free, confidential advice face-to-face or by phone.